-Among the 30 or so fish that are called mackerel there are the so-called “true mackerels” like the Atlantic mackerel (scomber scombrus), Spanish mackerels like king mackerel (Scomberomorus cavalla), and many unrelated fish with mackerel like characteristics.
+There are about 30 fish that are sold as various types of mackerel.
+Among these are the so-called “true mackerels” like the Atlantic mackerel (scomber scombrus), the Spanish mackerels like king mackerel (Scomberomorus cavalla), and many other unrelated fish with mackerel like characteristics.
 Mackerel are smaller and slimmer than tuna but have similar streamlined bodies, forked tails, silver or white bellies and darker, often spotted backs.
-Mackerel often swim in enormous migratory schools and depending upon their size, act as a predator or prey.
+Mackerel often swim in enormous migratory schools and depending upon their size, can act as a predator or prey.

 Mackerel species have fatty, oily flesh that ranges from whitish to dark red with a rich flavor that is not overpowering.
 There are many ways to prepare fresh mackerel, from very basic to high-end gourmet, but are perfect for grilling or broiling, either whole or in fillets.

 Due to mackerel’s quick spoilage, they were traditionally pickled, salted or smoked if eaten beyond the immediate coast.
 Smoked mackerel is still a great way to enjoy the fish and can be used just like smoked salmon.
 Mackerel of all stripes are often loaded with Omega-3s, all are wild caught and most species are low in mercury.